 - “The American public is not interested in China,” a publisher wrote Pearl S. Buck.
-Her book The Good Earth becomes the best-selling US novel two years running in 1931/32, and wins The Pulitzer Prize in the process.
+Her book The Good Earth became the best-selling US novel for two years running in 1931/32, and won The Pulitzer Prize.

 - Alex Haley writes for eight years and receives 200 consecutive rejections from publishers and agents.
-His novel Roots becomes a publishing sensation, selling 1.5 million copies in its first seven months of release, and going on to sell 8 million.
+His novel Roots becomes a publishing sensation, selling 1.5 million copies in its first seven months of release and selling 8 million.

 - “He hasn’t got a future as a writer,” a publisher opines.
-Yet, publication of The Spy Who Came in From the Cold leads to its author, John le Carré, having one of the most distinguished careers in literary history.
+Yet, the publication of The Spy Who Came in From the Cold led to its author, John le Carré, having one of the most distinguished careers in literary history.

 - “Hopelessly bogged down and unreadable,” a publisher tells Ursula K. Le Guin in a 1968 rejection letter.
-She was not deterred, and her book The Left Hand of Darkness goes on to become just the first of her many best-sellers and is now regularly voted as the second best fantasy novel of all time, next to The Lord of the Rings.
+She was not deterred, and her book The Left Hand of Darkness becomes just the first of her many best-sellers and is now regularly voted as the second-best fantasy novel of all time, next to The Lord of the Rings.

 - “It is so badly written,” a publisher tells this author.
-Dan Brown is not discouraged, however, and tries Doubleday where his book makes an impression.
-The Da Vinci Code eventually sells 80 million copies.
+However, Dan Brown is not discouraged and tries Doubleday, where his book makes an impression.
+The Da Vinci Code eventually sold 80 million copies.

 - “Too different from other juvenile (books) on the market to warrant its selling,” says a rejection letter sent to Dr. Seuss.
 His books have racked up $300 million in sales, and he is now the 9th best-selling fiction author of all time.

 - J.D.
 Salinger’s Catcher in the Rye was rejected multiple times by New York publishers until an editor at Little, Brown, and Company bought it.
-To date, the 1951 novel has sold more than 96 million copies and has been translated into almost every major language.
+The 1951 novel has sold more than 96 million copies and has been translated into almost every major language.

 See what I mean?

-Editors, agents, first readers who dig through the publisher’s slush pile–all are quite capable of making bone-headed decisions about other people’s work.
+Editors, agents, and first readers who dig through the publisher’s slush pile are all capable of making bone-headed decisions about other people’s work.
 And they do it all the time.

 What you should do, instead of becoming despondent and inconsolable, is read those rejection letters carefully and look for the constructive criticism in them.

-Phrases like that can be a bit disheartening–even to the most thick-skinned scribbler.
-So far I have not received anything quite so venomous…though I have had my go-rounds with a few agents and editors who couldn’t see the value of book on which I was working.
+Phrases like that can be disheartening, even to the most thick-skinned scribbler.
+So far, I have not received anything quite so venomous though I have had my go-rounds with a few agents and editors who couldn’t see the value of a book I was working on.

 Now that I am writing fiction rather than nonfiction, I am finding that I no longer care what an agent or publisher may think of my work.
-I find that especially satisfying when I can see that customers on Amazon, Barnes & Noble and Goodreads like my book and are giving it mostly 5-stars with a handful of 4-star ratings.
+I find that incredibly satisfying when I can see that customers on Amazon, Barnes & Noble, and Goodreads like my books and give them mostly 5-stars with a handful of 4-star ratings.

 That tells me that I must be doing something right.

 The key is believing in yourself and the story you are telling.
 You will NEVER please everybody.
-There will always be those who don’t understand or simply don’t like your book or books.
+There will always be those who don’t understand or don’t like your book or books.
 That’s life.
-But it is critical that you DO NOT stop believing in what you are writing.
+But it would help if you didn’t stop believing in what you are writing.
 Does that mean you should ignore valid and constructive criticism?

 No, it does not.
-If somebody has taken the time to tell you what is wrong with your book or why he or she didn’t like it, you should also take the time to consider that criticism and learn from it.
+If somebody has taken the time to tell you what is wrong with your book or why they didn’t like it, you should also take the time to consider that criticism and learn from it.

-It doesn’t mean you should just give up, stop writing and walk away from your computer.
+It doesn’t mean you should give up, stop writing, and walk away from your computer.
 Writing is a skill that cannot be taught–at least not in the same way one learns calculus or biology.

 It must be learned.
 And we learn to recognize good writing by reading.

-Then we learn how to write by by writing, writing, writing–even if the writing we do is terrible, with way too many adjectives in place of strong action verbs or way too many compound-complex sentences that give readers migraines as they slog through page-long paragraphs.
+Then we learn how to write by writing, writing–even if the writing we do is terrible, with too many adjectives in place of solid action verbs or too many compound-complex sentences that give readers migraines as they slog through page-long paragraphs.